dcunited001/dcunited001.github.io/_posts/2016-08-15-a-snowflake-on-a-warm-summer-day-in-denver.md

 >
 > Also, please note that I'm not claiming this to be true.
 In fact, I
 > would love for my version of events to be compared against that of
-> others who were involved.
+> others who were involved because I'm very, very confused about this
+> whole ordeal.
 That should be fairly simple, but it seems
 > that no one wants to talk about what happened, even though so many
 > people have indicated they know.
 The following is the original text
 > from the email.